mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 [2] Name of Software: Kahoot!
 Publisher: Morten Versvik, Johan Brand, and Jamie Brooker Date Accessed: 25/3/2021 Type of Medium Website.
 Available: https://kahoot.com/

-References to other documents or standards.
-Follow the IEEE Citation  Reference scheme, available from the [IEEE website](https://www.ieee.org/) (please use the search box).
-(1 page, longer if required)

 ## 3. Specific requirements

 20 pages outlining the requirements of the system.
 You should apportion these pages across the following subsections to focus on the most important parts of your product.